 Moving to a new bank can reduce slightly your expenses.
-Most of all, it can give you a control and overview over your money.
-Additionally, the interface of the modern banking apps is easy and delightful.
+Most of all, it can give you control and overview of your money.
+Additionally, the interface of modern banking apps is easy and delightful.

 Once you are done with it, you will see it was worth it.